AdamJJJ/eksworkshop/README.md

 By the end of this workshop, you'll have:
 - A VPC with public and private subnets across 2 availability zones
-- An EKS cluster running Kubernetes version 1.34
+- **Two EKS clusters** running Kubernetes version 1.34:
+  - **Traditional EKS cluster** with managed node groups
+  - **EKS Auto Mode cluster** with automatic compute management
-- A managed node group with worker nodes to run your applications
+- A managed node group with worker nodes for the traditional cluster
 - All necessary networking, security, and IAM configurations
+- Hands-on comparison between traditional EKS and Auto Mode approaches

 ## Prerequisites